neon-sector/xenotime/DESIGN.md

 ## Scripting/Config

 Everything that happens in XENOTIME is based around Events.
 The XenoScript language (`.xscr`) is a scripting language (not unlike UNIX shell scripts) that simply executes Events line-by-line.
+Config files (`.xcfg`) are the same except they can only change variables.

 ## The Console